13 Jun 7 Signs It’s Time for a Website Redesign

 If you’re starting to notice that your traffic, conversions, or sales are down, it’s important to figure out why.
 The whole point of a website is to increase your sales.
 If Google sees that the site isn’t responsive or it has several broken links, your SEO may be suffering.

 It’s also possible that your calls to action are unclear.
 Internet users are trained to see certain elements in specific locations, so it’s essential to partner with an experienced website developer to help you out with landing pages, a clean homepage, a useful menu, and more.

 Page abandonment drastically increases the more seconds it takes for your website to load.
 In this study, a four second page load time had a 25% site abandonment rate.
 It starts to creep into the 30-40% range when the page load times takes even longer.

-You Have No Clear Strategy on Your Website
+6. You Have No Clear Strategy for Your Website

 What is your plan for increasing conversions on your site?
 Are you building an email list?
 For instance, welcome emails are great for boosting transactions on your website.

 Are you trying to increase social media followers and post regularly on Facebook, Instagram and Twitter?
 These types of elements work to bring customers back to your site, so it’s imperative to have a clear strategy on how your website is going to work for your business.
 This also ties into how easy it is to navigate your website and find things like products, services, and contact information.